Harvey R. BoshartHarvey R. Boshart, CFA®Executive DirectorWealth Advisor

 About Harvey

-Harvey Boshart is a Managing Director, Wealth Advisor and Portfolio Manager with J.P.
+Harvey Boshart is a Executive Director, Wealth Advisor and Portfolio Manager with J.P.
 Morgan Wealth Management in Boston.

 He provides investment management guidance for clients of Fagan, Boshart & Trumbull Wealth Management by drawing extensively on J.P.
 Morgan's strategists, economists and analysts to provide advice on asset allocation and manager selection.
 Harvey pays particular attention to the risk level of a portfolio in order to assure that clients protect their purchasing power and do not assume unnecessary risk in order to meet their income and growth goals.
 Utilizing both passive and active management strategies, Harvey constructs asset allocations that focus on taking advantage of the opportunities he identifies for outperformance over market cycles.